Does the Sonic Spin Kit include an Ultrasonic Cleaner?

 4.5 volts – 4.5 Minutes 9.0 volts – 2.0 Minutes

 6.0 volts – 3.0 Minutes 12.0 volts – 1.5 Minutes

-NOTE: the amount of the voltage used determines the speed of the motor.
-The Sonic Spin motor is rated for 3 to 24 VDC.
+NOTE: Due to the difference in the resistance of various motor windings or the output of various power supplies, some motors may or may not turn at the 3 volt setting.
+The amount of the voltage used determines the speed of the motor.
+The Sonic Spin motor is rated for up to 24 VDC.
 If you prefer faster speeds, power supplies up to 24 VDC with a 2.5mm male pin can be used (not included).